min2ha/ukwa-site/content/target/69631/index.en.md

   "subject": "Brexit : Impact on Wales"
 }

-# Bridgend For Europe / Penybont Dros Ewrop (@Bridgend4Europe) on Twitter

 Bridgend is a Pro-EU grassroots campaign group based in Bridgend and local branch of Wales For Europe.